luxlike/udacity_SDC_FindLaneLine/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when curves appear on road.

-Another shortcoming could be ...
+Another shortcoming could be happen when it pass over shade.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to detect curve and draw lane line fit curve.

-Another potential improvement could be to ...
+Another potential improvement could be to get ROI dynamically.